Myron Floren: Later years

 In the mid-1970s, Floren formed an orchestra of his own while still employed by the Welk organization.
 Headquartered in Fargo, North Dakota, the Myron Floren Orchestra played during the Welk show's off-season and during holiday breaks, becoming a regional favorite.

+In 1977, he released a disco music album titled Disco Polka.
+It featured congas, accordion, and synthesizer covers of such songs as "Clarinet Polka", "How High the Moon", "L'amour est bleu", "Beer Barrel Polka", and "I Want a Girl (Just Like the Girl That Married Dear Old Dad)".

 After the show went off the air in the early 1980s, Floren continued to perform on the road, as many as 200 days a year, either as a solo artist, with his orchestra, or with other members of the Welk Show cast.
-He is also shown playing in the music video 'Can't Cry Anymore' by the band Kansas.
+He is also shown playing in the 1986 music video "Can't Cry Anymore" by American rock band Kansas.

 Among the annual events which he headlined were the German Fest in Milwaukee, Wisconsin; the Norsk Høstfest in Minot, North Dakota; the Strawberry Festival in Plant City, Florida; the Wurstfest and his birthday in New Braunfels, Texas; and the PolkaFest at the Welk Resort in Branson, Missouri.

 He died of cancer in California on July 23, 2005, at age 85.